 The North Eastern Public Humanities Consortium (NEPH) fosters public projects animated by humanistic inquiry in support of art, culture, history, and education for a more democratic society.
-Linking eleven diverse institutions across the region (Bard Graduate Center, Brown, Columbia, CUNY Grad Center, Harvard, Lehigh, Rutgers—Newark, University of Massachusetts Boston, Tufts University and Yale), the consortium provides opportunities for faculty, students, professionals, and community members to build partnerships and enhance the relationship between liberal arts and the public through public humanities practices such as historic preservation, oral history, material culture, curation and exhibition, documentary work, digital humanities, public art, cultural heritage, and more.
+Linking eleven diverse institutions across the region (Bard Graduate Center, Brown Public Humanities, Columbia, CUNY Grad Center, Harvard, Lehigh, Rutgers—Newark, University of Massachusetts Boston, Tufts and Yale), the consortium provides opportunities for faculty, students, professionals, and community members to build partnerships and enhance the relationship between liberal arts and the public through public humanities practices such as historic preservation, oral history, public history, material culture, curation and exhibition, documentary work, digital humanities, public art, cultural heritage, and more.
 Institutional members of the consortium are committed to mutually engaged cooperation toward the following ends:

 - Knowledge production and programming geared toward broad publics;

 - Collaborative research and teaching—sharing resources, knowledge, and strategies across disciplinary and institutional divides;

 - Supporting graduate students and early career scholars who participate in public intellectual work;